jrl-umi3218/jrl-travis/README.md

 repository.
 As we are committing to this branch, using these scripts on this branch may result in an infinite number of successive build triggered by each documentation update.

+If `COVERITY_TOKEN` is set, a tarball containing the results of the build is created and uploaded to the website.

 To finish, a `git notes` is used to annotate the commit with the build result.
 A string containing the commit id of all the Git dependencies